dlu-ch/dlb/doc/usage.rst

 :attr:`max_parallel_redo_count <dlb.ex.Context.max_parallel_redo_count>` of the :term:`active context`.

 In contrast to GNU Make or Ninja, for example, filesystem paths used in multiple tool instances do *not* form an implicit mutual exclusion mechanism.
-Synchronization and ordering of events is explicit in dlb.
+Synchronization and ordering of events are explicit in dlb.
 Redos can be synchronized

 a) globally for all pending redos by the means of :term:`(execution) contexts <context>` or